archie9211/Note-Crack-Web/README.md

 - **☁️ Deployment Ready:**
      - Configured for **Server-Side Rendering (SSR)**.
      - Optimized for deployment on the **Cloudflare Workers** platform.
+- ** CMS - TinaCMS
+     - Currently broken but is planned for in future.
+We might also add some other CMS if suited.

 ---